stanford-oval/genie-toolkit/README.md

 The `--template` flag can be used to point to a template file definining the construct templates, in Genie language.
 E.g. `languages/en/thingtalk.genie` is the one for English sentence synthesis.
 Multiple `--template` flags can be used to load multiple template files.
-If Genie has write permissions on the directory containing the template files, the files will be automatically compiled to JS and cached.

 The `--thingpedia` flag should point to a [Thingpedia snapshot file](https://almond.stanford.edu/thingpedia/developers/thingpedia-api/#api-Schemas-GetSnapshot), which defines the types and signatures of the primitives to use.
 You can download a snapshot file